Prop. Int. No. 510-A

 (b) the legal names of any subcontractors utilized during the contract term, and the scope of work and value of each subcontract.

 d.
-Information required by this section shall be published in the appropriate interface within 10 business days of the occurrence of the relevant procurement event, except that information required by paragraph 3 of subdivision b shall be published no later than 30 days prior to the release of a solicitation document, to the extent such information is available.
+Information required by this section shall be published in the appropriate online interface within 30 days of the occurrence of the relevant procurement event, except that information required by paragraph 3 of subdivision b shall be published no later than 15 days prior to the release of a solicitation document, to the extent such information is available.

 e.
-The city chief procurement officer may withhold information otherwise required to be published by this section if publication of such information would compromise public safety, reveal confidential information, or interfere with a law enforcement investigation.
+The city chief procurement officer may direct that specific information that would otherwise be required to be published by subdivision b of this section be omitted from the online interface where such officer determines that publication of such information would compromise public safety, reveal confidential information, or interfere with a law enforcement investigation.

 XC/ARP